 Chemotherapy drugs work by interrupting cell division.
 They can be given orally as a pill, intravenously (IV), or as a wafer placed surgically into the tumor cavity.
 Chemotherapy is delivered in cycles, with rest periods in between to allow the body to rebuild healthy cells.
 Unfortunately, chemotherapy given to treat cancer in the body (systemic) cannot pass through the blood-brain barrier.
 In cases of brain metastasis, the brain tumor must be treated differently than the primary cancer.

 Brain metastases from certain cancers are sensitive to targeted therapies that bind to tumor-specific receptors and work with your immune system (personalized medicine).

 If you have more questions, please contact Mayfield Brain & Spine at 800-325-7787 or 513-221-1100.

 Support groups provides an opportunity for patients and their families to share experiences, receive support, and learn about advances in treatments and medications.

-reviewed by > Christopher McPherson, MD, Mayfield Clinic / University of Cincinnati Department of Neurosurgery, Ohio
+reviewed by > Christopher McPherson, MD and Ronald Warnick, MD, Mayfield Clinic, Cincinnati, Ohio